swakv/CZ4045-NLP-Assignment-2/README.txt

 We then built a FNN network which does the same function and also processed inputs as ngrams (N = 8).
 The optimizer used was Adam with a learning rate of 0.0003

-The model can be run my specifying the parameters as shown below - python code/Q1_main.py --model FNN --epochs 6 --lr 0.0003
+The model can be run my using the ipynb notebook - NLP_Q1_FNN.ipynb

 At the end of 6 epochs, the test perplexity was noted to be 3696.64 while our test loss was 8.22

 Similarly, a model is trained by sharing weights between the embedding layer and the output layer.
-This model can be run by specifying parameters as shown below - python code/Q1_main.py --model FNNS --epochs 6 --lr 0.0003
+This model can be run by using another ipynb -
+NLP_Q1_FNNS.ipynb

 At the end of 6 epochs, the test perplexity was noted to be 3743.54 while our test loss was 8.23